 Methodology

 This study is based on an analysis conducted in January 2026 using responses from more than 50,000 U.S. adults across all 50 states.
+The dataset combines 48,000 responses from NapLab’s personalized mattress quiz with 2,400 responses from a nationally distributed survey fielded between December 2025 and January 2026.

 Fair Use

 You are welcome to use, reference, and share non-commercial excerpts of this study with proper attribution.
-If you cite or cover our findings, please link back to this page so readers can view the full methodology, charts, and context.
+If you cite our findings, please link back to this page so readers can view the full methodology, charts, and context.